dmtrmrv/maker/README.md

 ####Maker

-Maker is a simple yet powerful portfolio theme for people who create things.
-Websites, illustrations, photos, etc. Maker features classic grid-based layout, clean typography and overall minimal style, that allows you to create a portfolio website that is both modern and timeless at the same time.
+Maker is a portfolio WordPress theme that features classic grid-based layout, clean typography, and minimalistic style, that allows you to create a website that is both modern and timeless.
+Works great for web and graphic designers, illustrators, photographers, and other creative folks who make beautiful things.
 More info and live demo at https://themepatio.com/themes/maker

 [![Build Status](https://travis-ci.org/dmtrmrv/maker.svg?branch=master)](https://travis-ci.org/dmtrmrv/maker)